COBOL linting with IBM ZCodeScan

 If you hover over an issue in the editor, a Quick Fix menu appears, which offers the Learn more about the issue option.
 This opens a separate view beside the editor that displays the Rule Details document, as shown in the screenshot below.

 You can also see the list of issues and details in the Problem View.
-Click the 💡 icon; then the Learn about the issue tab appears and opens the details view.
+Click the 💡 icon to view the Learn more about this IBM ZCodeScan issue and open the details view.

-By default, all defined IBM ZCodeScan rules apply to the current VS Code workspace.
+By default when no ZCodeScan profile is declared in ZAPP file(s), all defined IBM ZCodeScan rules apply to the current VS Code workspace.
 The IBM Developer for z/OS documentation contains reference pages for rule management:

 rules: